vendek/vendek.net/_posts/2020-03-21-wishlist-reduction-based-scheduling.md

 ![Al dente pasta](/assets/al-dente.jpg)

 Reduction counting as described above gets us to the point where no program will block *forever*, but Erlang's notion of reductions lacks the rigor necessary for stronger guarantees.
 As mentioned before, a modern BEAM has hundreds of built-in functions.
 Because they are implemented in non-reduction-counting languages, Erlang built-ins (or [NIFs](https://erlang.org/doc/tutorial/nif.html)) have to calculate for themselves how many reductions they use (in other words, how many times more expensive it was to call the built-in function over an empty/identity Erlang function).
 In practice, most don't bother calculating reductions at runtime, and instead always "cost" the same number of reductions.
 This has limited the effectiveled to problems in the past

+but text_to_binary or whatever that one was "slow", didn't count reductions accurately example

 Erlang is a *soft real-time system*; it was designed for telecommunications, where hitting deadlines is relatively low-stakes